grossconstance0/notes/README.md

 # 2024-03-04
 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, it means writing clean, readable, and maintainable code that solves a problem efficiently without unnecessary complexity.
 Strive to reduce redundancy, improve clarity, and modularize your work for scalability and collaboration.
 Remember, the goal is not just to make it work, but also to make it easy to understand and adapt in the future."

+# 2024-03-05
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it is written.
+Optimize for clarity and understandability, and embrace the power of modular design.
+Shipping working software that others can easily comprehend, adapt, and extend is a hallmark of a skilled programmer."

+"Also, 'Premature optimization is the root of all evil.' — Donald Knuth.
+Focus on writing correct code first, then optimize only when necessary and where it truly matters.
+Measure performance, identify bottlenecks, and refactor judiciously, balancing efficiency with readability and maintainability."